Rapid Rewards accounts will remain active and points won’t expire as long as you earn Rapid Rewards Points from flights

 Yes.
 Members traveling on a Southwest Airlines Vacations Package will accrue points based upon their individual travel.
 Once the Vacation package roundtrip travel has been completed, it may take up to 30 days for the points to post to your Rapid Rewards account.

 The number of points earned for each flight is calculated after completion of the entire ticket and is based on the dollar amount paid for the base fare and fare product purchased for that flight.
-Airport-assessed Passenger Facility Charges (PFC), federal segment fees, government-imposed September 11th Security Fee, and other taxes and fees are not used to calculate points.
+Taxes and fees imposed by the United States and foreign governments, including airport-assessed Passenger Facility Charges (PFCs), federal segment fees, the government-imposed September 11th Security Fee, and other taxes and fees are not eligible to earn points.

 NOTE: If a ticket is purchased that combines different fare types (e.g., Business Select for the outbound segment and Wanna Get Away for the return segment), the number of points earned will be calculated by multiplying the base fare for each segment by the corresponding number of points per dollar for each fare product.

 Tier Qualifying Points are earned from revenue flights or through the Southwest Airlines Rapid Rewards Premier Card from Chase.
 Points earned via Rapid Rewards Partners-with the exception of the Rapid Rewards Premier Card from Chase-purchased points, Bonus Points, or points earned via a promotion are not Tier Qualifying Points and do not count toward tier qualification.

 Yes.
 If you have not yet taken your trip, you can add your Rapid Rewards number to your reservation on Southwest.com or you can ask a Southwest Airlines Customer Service Agent to add it when you arrive at the airport.
 To add your Rapid Rewards number to your reservation on southwest.com click on Flight/Hotel/Car at the top of the screen.
 Under Flight select Manage Reservations.
 From here look up your flight using one of the two options available and click on Add Rapid Rewards number next to your name.